Set Up CI/CD ASP .NET Pipeline in 5 Simple Steps#

 Also, remember to adjust the serverUrl from its placeholder value (ftp://127.0.0.1) to your actual FTP server's address.

 - Reliability Issues: FTP does not guarantee file integrity or successful transfer completion.
-Network issues or server problems can result in partial or failed uploads without proper error handling and retry mechanisms in place.
+Network issues or server problems can result in partial or failed uploads without proper error handling and retry mechanisms.

-- Limited Error Reporting: Standard FTP clients and libraries may provide limited error reporting capabilities, making it difficult to diagnose and troubleshoot deployment issues.
+- Limited Error Reporting: Standard FTP clients and libraries may provide limited error reporting capabilities, making diagnosing and troubleshooting deployment issues difficult.

 - Scalability and Performance: FTP may not be the most efficient protocol for deploying large applications or handling frequent updates, especially in high-latency networks.
 The lack of compression and the overhead of establishing connections for each file can lead to slower deployment times.